-21.5 Planning Obligations may be sought on-site as part of the development works to secure new rights of way over the proposed development site or for the upgrade of existing routes.
+21.5 Planning Obligations may be sought on-site as part of the development works to secure new rights of way over the proposed development site, and/or for the upgrade of existing routes, and/or to address existing gaps in the public rights of way network.
 Such obligations may include requirements for maintenance of newly created or existing rights of way.
 Financial contributions may be appropriate where necessary to establish better links/connections between new and existing routes on site, and that of the existing wider network.
-The level of any financial contribution will be based on the cost of the works required to establish the link between on and off-site network connections
+The level of any financial contribution will be based on the cost of the works required to establish the link between on and off-site network connections.

-[Cambridgeshire's Active Travel Strategy](#) (Cambridgeshire County Council)

-[Cambridgeshire Rights of Way Improvement Plan](#) (Cambridgeshire County Council)

-[Cambridgeshire Local Cycling and Walking Infrastructure Plan](#) (Cambridgeshire County Council)

-[Cambridgeshire Local Transport and Connectivity Plan](#) (Cambridgeshire and Peterborough Combined Authority)
+21.6 NB: Developers/landowners may be eligible to access Government grants under the '[Environmental Land Management Schemes](#)' (ELMs) where they provide permissive access within new development to new footpaths and bridleways which are provided for a minimum period of 5 years.

+21.7 No specific exemptions.

+- [Cambridgeshire's Active Travel Strategy](#) (Cambridgeshire County Council) - [Cambridgeshire Rights of Way Improvement Plan](#) (Cambridgeshire County Council) - [Cambridgeshire Local Cycling and Walking Infrastructure Plan](#) (Cambridgeshire County Council) - [Cambridgeshire Local Transport and Connectivity Plan](#) (Cambridgeshire and Peterborough Combined Authority) - [Development and Public Rights of Way: Guidance for Planners and Developers](#) (Cambridgeshire County Council) - [Cambridgeshire County Council Change of Surface of PROW Authorisation](#) (Cambridgeshire County Council)